jvanbockryck/nem-catapult-metadata-proposal/README.md

 * Account SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6
 * "nem:accountAlias" ="did:defined:1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2" (a valid DID).

+Alternatively, if the registration of an account would allow metadata, a DID could be provided via metadata.
+In that case, it would be good to make this a "nem" metadata property:
+>**"nem:did"**

-Metadata conditions can be applied to this "nem:accountAlias" to add a constraint, e.g. to make it unique, via the "nem:isUnique" condition.
+Metadata conditions can be applied to the "nem:accountAlias" - or, alternatively on "nem:did" - to add a constraint, e.g. to make it unique, via the "nem:isUnique" condition.
 Using such condition, a value of a "nem:accountAlias" can only be used once, which is exactly the behaviour that  is required for an identity property.

 ## Example of using conditions on identity metadata
 The "d-id:documentHash" metadata property should have the following conditions: